rinshankaihou/VST/README.md

 An Iris instantiation of the CompCert C semantics.
 This artifact is a fork of the Verified Software Toolchain (VST).
-This document describes how to build the examples in the paper; some other information are documented in [file_organization_misc.md](./file_organization_misc.md).
+This document describes how to build the Coq code, and where to find the corresponding Coq mechanization of some theorems mentioned in the paper.

+Some other information are documented in [file_organization_misc.md](./file_organization_misc.md).
 Other .md files, such as the original VST readme [README_VST.md](./README_VST.md) are included for reference, but they may be outdated.

 ## Building